stackblitz/docs/docs/guides/codeflow/integrating-codeflow-ide.md

 # {{ $frontmatter.title }}

-This page covers integrating Codeflow IDE into your project - either by [adding a button that opens the repository](#open-in-codeflow-button) or by [installing CodeflowApp staging bot](#codeflowapp-staging-bot).
+This page covers integrating Codeflow IDE into your project - either by [adding a button that opens the repository](#open-in-codeflow-button) or by [installing CodeflowApp bot](#codeflowapp-bot).
 It also covers the [package manager configuration](#package-managers-supported-in-codeflow-ide), including pnpm overrides.

 ## What is Codeflow IDE?